Fiesta Modes

 Photo Mode

-Photo captures can also be printed using a compatible AirPrint printer, AirPrint dongle connect to a printer, or with the Guac & Chips Photo Booth and printer.
+Photo captures can also be printed using a compatible AirPrint printer, an AirPrint dongle connected to a printer, or Chips.

 Learn more about Photo Mode